mikhae1/secfetch/README.md

-# secfetch: Fetch and Replace Secrets in Your Input
+# secfetch: fetch and replace secrets in your input

 **secfetch** reads input from stdin, scans for occurrences of specified prefixes followed by secret identifiers in the following placeholder syntax:
 `{prefix}//{secret-path}//{target-key}`, retrieves the corresponding secret values from the appropriate service, and replaces the placeholders in the input with the actual secret values.